-** If the headset which came with your phone is compatible with your notebook, it is enough.
+** It is enough if the headset that came with your phone is compatible with your notebook.

-Software that is required for your study is provided by ITC for the time that you are studying at ITC.
+ITC provides the software required for your study for the time you are studying at ITC.

 - If your computer has a different language than English installed, you can install the free English language pack from the Windows Update site.
 Notebooks that do not have an English operating system or language pack installed will not be serviced by the Notebook Service Centre.
 Supervised practical’s also rely on an English user interface.

 - Make sure you have a genuine installation of your operating system.
 Non-genuine Windows versions cannot be updated with the latest security updates.